What grass do we cut?

 When do we cut the grass?

-Highway verges in rural areas are cut twice during the growing season, usually June or July and then September or October.
+Highway verges in rural areas are cut once during the growing season, usually June or July.
 Verges in towns and villages are usually cut between May and October.
 We can't give specific dates for when we will cut the grass as it depends on weather conditions and how fast the grass grows.
+We will carry out additional cuts at junctions for visibility when needed.
 Trunk roads (roads under the control of North & Mid Wales Trunk Road Agency such as the A55 and A470) are cut once a year.
 Some verges have rare or endangered species of plants or wildlife and here the grass cutting is tailored to suit.
 These areas are marked with wooden posts with a picture of bluebells.
 In parks and gardens, we try to cut the grass every two weeks during the main growing season (April to September).

 Can we cut the grass more often?